28th EEAC Annual Conference ‘Delivering a Just Transition for All’

 - Types: Events

 Ireland and the European Union are committed to the transformation to a sustainable, inclusive, thriving net zero economy and society.
-This conference will focus on how the principles of justice, fairness, equality and equity of a just transition can act as a lever and guide to shape policies and practices to deliver the transformation.
-NESC’s recent work on just transition and employment vulnerability will be a valuable input to the day.
+This conference focused on how the principles of justice, fairness, equality and equity of a just transition can act as a lever and guide to shape policies and practices to deliver the transformation.
+NESC’s recent work on just transition and employment vulnerability was a valuable input to the day.

 In this short video address, Dr Larry O’Connell, Director of NESC, shares further details of the online conference.

-The conference will provide a forum for Irish and European colleagues to share perspectives, experiences and practices and develop a common understanding and concrete strategies for making progress.
-The conference will shed light on how other countries are managing the transition process, with special attention paid to managing the impacts of climate policy that might disproportionately impact specific groups in society.
+The conference provided a forum for Irish and European colleagues to share perspectives, experiences and practices, and to develop a common understanding and concrete strategies for making progress.
+The conference shed light on how other countries are managing the transition process, with special attention paid to managing the impacts of climate policy that might disproportionately impact specific groups in society.
 This is required because transitions represent enormous challenges and the ambition of the 2030 Agenda states that no one should be left behind.

-This online gathering will bring together European and Irish Advisory Councils, their stakeholders, international experts, policy makers and practitioners to reflect on what a just transition means and how it is shaping policy and practice.
+This online gathering brought together European and Irish Advisory Councils, their stakeholders, international experts, policy makers and practitioners to reflect on what a just transition means and how it is shaping policy and practices.